codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the feline fail the lie detector test?
-Because he be lion.
+A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"

 ## Daily Trivia

-Which data structure does FILO apply to?
+On which computer hardware device is the BIOS chip located?
- 1. Queue
+ 1. Hard Disk Drive
- 2. Heap
+ 2. Central Processing Unit
- 3. Stack
+ 3. Graphics Processing Unit
- 4. Tree
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Stack
+  Motherboard
 </details>